 Understandably, many of the most notable concerns organizations have when considering a cloud-based solution for their office are cloud security risks that could threaten their sensitive data.
-As we all know, when private information isn’t reliably protected, especially when it comes to financial data, the fallout from even one security beach can amount to several millions in fines and lost revenue.1
+As we all know, when private information isn’t reliably protected, especially when it comes to financial data, the fallout from even one security breach can amount to several millions in fines and lost revenue.1

 Many companies believe that on-premise solutions are more secure simply because it’s kept in-house.
 As the old saying goes, “If you want something done right, do it yourself,” right?
 Who could possibly care for your data as much as you do?
-Though that logic may make sense to some degree, the truth is that on-premise hardware is not only a notable expensive for your company and time-consuming for your IT team to maintain – it’s also much more likely to be a data security risk than cloud-based solutions.
+Though that logic may make sense to some degree, the truth is that on-premise hardware is not only a notable expense for your company and time-consuming for your IT team to maintain – it’s also much more likely to be a data security risk than cloud-based solutions.
 In fact, the majority of data leaks are leaks within on-premise systems, not cloud-based systems.2 Just because your information is stored in-house, that doesn’t mean someone can’t break in to steal it.

 And, if an issue were to occur, we know that 77% of enterprise-size companies don’t have a up-to-date cybersecurity response plan.
 What’s even more concerning is that 57% of business leaders say it’s taking longer to resolve cyber incidents within their current infrastructure, and 65% of this group also believe that cyber-attacks are increasing in severity.3